phawdk/studydrive-download/README.md

 As a side effect it also removes ads.

 #### Status:
-🟢 Working as of 23 February, 2025
+🟢 Working as of 5 March, 2025
 <br>*There is no autoupdate, if it doesn't work for you, please reinstall*

 If you encounter any issues or if something doesn't work as expected, or if you have any feedback, please create an issue.

+#### Note:
-**Note:** Login to a free studydrive account is required.
+- Login to a free studydrive account is required.
+- Only displayed files can be downloaded (sadly no anki cards)

 #### Patch history:
 - 4 Sep, 2024: Patched URL block